ryanjeffares/poise/README.md

     * However, adding an extension function to `Any` gets complicated.
     * Currently, each type has a list of its extension functions.
 Keeping this system, an extension function on `Any` would have to be added to all current and future types when compiled
     * We'd have to reverse this association, so each function knows which types it extends, but this is tedious to look up at runtime
     * So maybe the current system is ok?
-A `PoiseFunction` instance in a `Value` is basically a shared pointer, so it's not too crazy
+A `Function` instance in a `Value` is basically a shared pointer, so it's not too crazy
 * Namespace qualified calls are a little messy
 * ~~`DualIndexSet` is great but let's optimise it a bit~~
     * ~~Done, just make a wrapper around a boost set!~~